jhayes14/adversarial-patch/README.md

 - Rather slow if max_count and conf_target are large.

-- Probably lots of redudant calls and variables.
+- Probably lots of redundant calls and variables.